-The kernel of $\nabla \sigma$, a reflexive sheaf of rank $n+1-k$ on $\mathbb{P}^n$, is called the \emph{tangent logarithmic sheaf} associated to the sequence $\sigma$.
-It is considered (see \cite{faenzi:hal-03271244}) in analogy with the case of the tangent logarithmic sheaf associated to hypersurfaces in $\mathbb{P}^n$.
-A sequence $\sigma$ is said to be \emph{free} whenever the sheaf $\calt_\sigma$ splits as a sum of line bundles on $\mathbb{P}^n$.

-In the case $k=1$ of divisors on $\mathbb{P}^n$, one has a short exact sequence of the form:
+The kernel of $\nabla \sigma$, a reflexive sheaf of rank $n+1-k$ on $\mathbb{P}^n$, is called the \emph{logarithmic tangent sheaf} associated with the sequence $\sigma$.
+This definition is in analogy (see \cite{faenzi:hal-03271244}) with the case of divisors in $\mathbb{P}^n$, namely for $k = 1$.
+A sequence $\sigma$ is said to be \emph{free} whenever the sheaf $\calt_\sigma$ splits as a direct sum of line bundles on $\mathbb{P}^n$.
+In the case of divisors, one has a short exact sequence of the form: